Blurb: Tyler Kostritch is famous for his integrity. It’s just a pity he’s lying to everyone.

 But they can’t ignore their extreme attraction.
 Hale’s passionate and ruthlessly dedicated, facing Ty in a way the ex-fighter never imagined.
 The temptation is too right to resist.

 Ty lives in a castle of lies that would come crashing down if he came out.
 He’d risk losing his band, his family, and everything he’s worked for.

 How can Ty choose between his love and the music he’s built his world around?!

-One of the things that Tyler was so hang up with is that ‘some gay people aren’t gay enough because they aren’t really showing it’ – I was like, “dude move on already.
-You just keep on repeating yourself.”
-I find him very irritating initially but he kinda grew on me.
-Hale meanwhile is one fantastic character!
-He’s fun, flamboyant and very much relatable.
-I loved the diversity of the author’s characters in her books (so far, I’ve only read this and Coin Tricks) and I loved learning so much about their culture – this time, a bit of Bangladeshi culture.
-I think it’s important that authors are exploring diversity with their characters because it makes their stories more interesting, realistic and getting the feeling of inclusiveness.
+One of the things that Tyler was so hung up with is that ‘some gay people aren’t gay enough because they aren’t showing it’ – I was like, “dude, move on already.
+You keep on repeating yourself.”
+I find him very irritating initially, but he kind of grew on me.
+Hale, meanwhile, is one fantastic character!
+He’s fun, flashy, and very much relatable.
+I loved the diversity of the author’s characters in her books (so far, I’ve only read this and Coin Tricks), and I loved learning so much about their culture – this time, a bit of Bangladeshi culture.
+I think it’s essential that authors explore diversity with their characters because it makes their stories more interesting, realistic, and getting the feeling of inclusiveness.

 Rating: 4 out of 5 stars

 Willow Scarlett is a queer romance writer from New Zealand.
 In early 2015, she quit city life and moved to a ski hut at the foot of Mt Doom.
 She now happily lives and writes in a tiny town which is home to more alpacas than people.